grbruneel/grbruneel.github.io/README.md

     lcd_rotate=2

 2. Download the Code file
-Still pending on the best way to do this...
+Still pending on the best way to do this... github?

 3. Autostart the code on startup
-Open the terminal and edit the ...........
+Open the terminal and edit the ........... autostart stuff

+4. Install ssmtp and other libraries?

 * Update the Pi and the code *
 In terminal use the following commands
-    sudo apt-get update
+    sudo apt update
-    sudo apt-get upgrade
+    sudo apt upgrade
 and update the code with ....